 There are roughly 1.5-4 million informal waste pickers in India.
-A majority lack access to social institutions, face discrimination and harassment and hold low social mobility prospects for themselves and their families.
+A majority lack access to social security, face discrimination and harassment and hold low social mobility prospects for themselves and their families.

 Inclusivity becomes circular

-We stand in solidarity with waste pickers through our initiative Saamuhika Shakti — a first-of-its-kind collective impact project in India.
+H&M Foundation stands in solidarity with waste pickers through our initiative Saamuhika Shakti — a first-of-its-kind collective impact project in India.
 Its goal is to propel waste pickers from the fringes of society to become integral and recognised parts of it.
 The initiative unites local experts and NGOs across sectors in an ecosystem for impact positively affecting a multitude of aspects of waste pickers’ lives.
-The H&M Foundation is donating $11 million to the initiative over four years.
+The H&M Foundation is donating $11 million to the initiative over an initial four years.

-Two years in the making, Saamuhika Shakti is already impacting more than 20,000 waste pickers including their families.
+Three years in the making, Saamuhika Shakti is already impacting more than 30,000 waste pickers including their families.
 And it’s just getting started.

 Making plastic waste wearable